mongodb/specifications/source/retryable-writes/retryable-writes.rst

 2017-10-18: Standalone servers do not support retryable writes.

-2017-10-18: Also retry writes after a "not master" error.
+2017-10-18: Also retry writes after a "not writable primary" error.

 2017-10-08: Renamed ``txnNum`` to ``txnNumber`` and noted that it must be a 64-bit integer (BSON type 0x12).

-2017-08-25: Drivers will maintain a whitelist so that only supported write operations may be retried.
+2017-08-25: Drivers will maintain an allow list so that only supported write operations may be retried.
 Transaction IDs will not be included in unsupported write commands, irrespective of the ``retryWrites`` option.